amundsno/amundsno.github.io/README.md

     - Opt 3: Highlight the countdown itself somehow when paused
 - Allow for more hours than 24...
 ALlow for as much time as user wants
 - Sanitize input, only allow integer values

+- Do not scroll to input even though it is focused and ready to type.
+This is annoying when deleting timers, because the screen will jump down to the input every time

+- Add a mute button to each card
+- Restart button that shows when the timer has completed

+- Add a top row of functions:
+- Mute/unmute all timers (can just be plain text as well - slightly grayed out and shows only after one has been added)
+- Delete all

+Restarte timers

+Lagre timers?
+Lagre presets?
+Quick start?

+- Seems to be autofocusing input when I pause and play - really annoying, must fix